Shortlist, Vine Awards 2017

 CBC Books Best Canadian Debuts 2016

-"A taut novel that builds tension to thriller level" – The Guardian "Gripping and emotional" – The Observer "A gut-punching confrontation" – Publishers Weekly "A storm of a novel that resounds long after its heartbreaking coda" – The Guardian Sunday Review "A meditation on the impossibility of reliving the past, however much we cling to our memories" – Financial Times "Overtones of Patricia Highsmith's The Talented Mr Ripley" – Irish Times "A fascinating dissection of the power of friendship" – Irish Examiner "A beautifully written debut novel about obsession and repression" – Attitude "Engrossing and unsettling" – International Piano
+"A taut novel that builds tension to thriller level" – The Guardian "Gripping and emotional" – The Observer "A gut-punching confrontation" – Publishers Weekly "A storm of a novel that resounds long after its heartbreaking coda" – The Guardian Sunday Review "A meditation on the impossibility of reliving the past, however much we cling to our memories" – Financial Times "[Reminiscent] of Patricia Highsmith's The Talented Mr Ripley" – Irish Times "A fascinating dissection of the power of friendship" – Irish Examiner "About deciding, or even knowing, what the people we desire most really mean to us" – LA Review of Books "A beautifully written debut novel about obsession and repression" – Attitude "Engrossing and unsettling" – International Piano

 For reviews and notices, please visit www.facebook.com/EricBeckRubin